DomenicoSkyWalker89/CD8-T-lymphocytes-MAIT/README.md

 # CD8-T-lymphocytes-MAIT
-The repository contains the complete codes of scRNA-seq analysis
+The repository contains the complete codes used to perform scRNA-seq analysis